asemio/SZXX/README.md

 All in all:
 - `SZXX.Zip` and `SZXX.Xml` are fast
-- `SZXX.Xlsx` is slow compared to a CSV parser, but comparable to the average non-streaming parser that loads everything into memory.
+- `SZXX.Xlsx` is slower than a CSV parser, but comparable to the average non-streaming XLSX parser that loads everything into memory.
 An equally optimized non-streaming parser should manage to be faster than `SZXX.Xlsx`.

-Using 1 core on an ancient 2015 Macbook Pro, SZXX processes an enormous 28-column x 1,048,576-row XLSX file in 99 seconds **using only 11MB of memory**.
+Using 1 core on an ancient 2015 Macbook Pro, SZXX processes an enormous 28-column x 1,048,576-row XLSX file in 77 seconds **using only 11MB of memory**.
 The same file takes 70 seconds to open in LibreOffice using 2 cores and **1.8GB of memory**.